With a Houston assault lawyer on your side, you have an advocate to fight for your rights and future.

 In cases where the offender causes bodily injury, it tends to result in a Class A Misdemeanor.
-Texas defines “bodily injury” as “pain.”
-Therefore, any instance of pain from the victim is potential probably cause.
+This classification is because Texas defines “bodily injury” as “pain.”
+Therefore, any instance of pain from the victim is a potential probable cause.

 Certain other factors also elevate the charges to a third-degree felony.

 If you face charges for assault in Houston, you need the help of a Houston assault lawyer.
 Legal representation is necessary to protect yourself, your rights, and your future.
-Whatever the truth may be, even an accusation of assault is a nightmare.
+Whatever the truth, even an accusation of assault is a nightmare.

-In Texas, there is a broad spectrum of charges that fall under the umbrella of assault.
+In Texas, a broad spectrum of charges falls under the umbrella of assault.
 Each category requires extensive, expert knowledge.
-When you partner with a criminal lawyer in Houston, you have someone to navigate these troubling waters with you.
+When you partner with a criminal lawyer in Houston, you have someone to navigate these troubling waters.

 If you need knowledgeable legal representation, call on the Houston assault lawyer at Universal Law Group.
 Our legal team works on your behalf as advocates to protect your future.

-With experience as a former prosecutor, our Houston criminal lawyer has a wealth of experience.
+With experience as a former prosecutor, our Houston criminal lawyer has a wealth of knowledge.
 We know how the other side thinks and acts, giving us an advantage as we pursue the best possible outcome of your case.
-When it comes to defending those who face severe charges, we commit ourselves to be problem solvers and advocates.
+In addition, when defending those who face severe charges, we commit ourselves to being problem solvers and advocates.